 A native of Barbados, Burke served as captain of the Barbadian national team that captured goal at the 15th Caribbean Basketball Championships in 2000.
 At Spring Hill, Burke led the Badgers to the Gulf Coast Conference championship and an appearance in the NAIA Tournament that same year.

 Burke graduated in 2001 with a Bachelor's degree in management and a minor in managerial accounting, later earning her Master's degree in public administration from Capella University in 2015.

-Valerie Nainima enters her fourth year with the women's basketball program and first as an assistant coach.
+Valerie Nainima enters her fifth year with the women's basketball program and second as an assistant coach.
 She had previously served as the team's video coordinator during her first three seasons.

 "Players and people like Val only come around a few times during a coach's career," Head Coach Stephanie Gaitley said.
 "Val is arguably the best player I have ever coached.
 Her statistics and accomplishments speak for themselves.
 She has a great knowledge of the game as well as terrific people skills.
 Val will be an outstanding addition to our program both on and off the court."